David Mark (novelist)

 In 2016 he signed with Mulholland Books, an imprint of Hodder and Stoughton.
 He released McAvoy novels Dead Pretty, Scorched Earth, Cruel Mercy and Cold Bones, as well as historical novel The Zealot's Bones, which was one of the Sunday Times Books of the Year in 2016.

 Before signing his publishing deal with Quercus, Mark was a journalist specialising in crime reporting for a number of newspapers and agencies - most notably for the Yorkshire Post in their Hull office.
 He spent time as a showbusiness reporter for the Press Association, though he has claimed he loathed the experience.

 In 2018, a stage adaptation of Dark Winter received its world premiere in Hull.
 Tickets sold out in days.

 Last year he signed a deal with publishers Severn House.
 His first book, The Mausoleum, has been a critical success and will be released in paperback next year.

-He lives in Northumberland with his family.